GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step09/Tutorial.rst

 **Context**

-In this tutorial, we use a fully coupled hydrofracture solver from GEOSX to solve for the propagation of a single within a reservoir with hetrogeneous in-situ properties.
+In this tutorial, we use a fully coupled hydrofracture solver from GEOSX to solve for the propagation of a single fracture within a reservoir with hetrogeneous in-situ properties.
 Advanced xml features will be used throughout the example.

 **Objectives**